-For the moment, ignore all but the south dominos (the green ones in Figure~\ref{fig:pretty pictures of aztec diamonds}).
-Viewing each domino as a \emph{point}, the set of all southern dominos form a determinantal point process.
-Note that the positions of the southern dominos do not specify the tiling uniquely so they only give a partial description of the tiling (though, together with any of the other types of dominos, they do).
-We analyze the distribution of the southern dominos along a diagonal line in a large Aztec diamond, scaled so as to study the two intersections between this line and the frozen boundary of the tiling (an ``arctic ellipse'', in the weighted case).
-It would be possible to extend what we have done to analyze the joint distribution of all southern dominos in the Aztec diamond; as is, our analysis extends previous results in \cite{CEP:96} on placement probabilities of single dominos.
+For the moment, ignore all but the southern dominoes (the green ones in Figure~\ref{figprettypicturesofaztecdiamonds}).
+Viewing each domino as a \emph{point}, the set of all southern dominoes form a determinantal point process.
+Note that the positions of the southern dominoes do not specify the tiling uniquely so they only give a partial description of the tiling (though, together with any of the other types of dominoes, they do).
+We analyze the distribution of the southern dominoes along a diagonal line in a large Aztec diamond, scaled so as to study the two intersections between this line and the frozen boundary of the tiling (an ``arctic ellipse,'' in the weighted case).
+It would be possible to extend what we have done to analyze the joint distribution of all southern dominoes in the Aztec diamond; as is, our analysis extends previous results in \cite{CEP96} on placement probabilities of single dominoes.

-We will show that the appropriate scaling limit of the point process of southern dominos along a diagonal line close to the boundary of the \emph{northern} frozen region is given by a thinned Airy kernel point process, where the amount of thinning depends on the relative weight of the horizontal and vertical dominos.
+We will show that the appropriate scaling limit of the point process of southern dominoes along a diagonal line close to the boundary of the \emph{northern} frozen region is given by a thinned Airy kernel point process, where the amount of thinning depends on the relative weight of the horizontal and vertical dominoes.
 This can be heuristically understood in the following way.
-The Airy kernel point process, as mentioned earlier, is the edge limit of the particle process along a diagonal line, and these in turn are given by the intersections of the non-intersecting paths and the diagonal line.
+The Airy kernel point process, as mentioned earlier, is the edge limit of the particle process along a diagonal line, and these in turn are given by the intersections of the nonintersecting paths and the diagonal line.
 Sometimes these intersections occur along a southern domino, and sometimes not.
-If we only see the southern dominos we only see some of these intersections and which of them we see is essentially random; so we might expect, in the limit, a random thinning of the Airy kernel point process. \emph{A priori} it is not clear that the thinning becomes independent in the limit, but this turns out to be the case.
+If we only see the southern dominoes we only see some of these intersections, and which of them we see is essentially random; so we might expect, in the limit, a random thinning of the Airy kernel point process.
+A priori it is not clear that the thinning becomes independent in the limit, but this turns out to be the case.